Hello and thank you for visiting my site, please take some time to look around.

 My first book went live on Amazon in May 2012.
 I have since written two more full length novels and one short children’s fable.
 I have many more novel waiting in the wings to be written and I’m currently working on the third book in the Dragon’s Call series.

 Born in Kansas, I spent a lot of my childhood moving around.
 I’ve lived in Kansas, Oklahoma, Washington State (around Seattle), and southern California.
 I had many great adventures growing up.
 Right now I reside in Kansas again with my husband of 19 years, my three children, assorted cats and my wonderful dogs Roxie and Abby.
-One of these days I will escape the plains and make my way back to my beloved Pacific Northwest.

 I’ve been an avid lover of fantasy since I was young child.
 Dragons, elves, fairies, dwarves, and other denizens of the fantasy world as well as magic have always fascinated me.
 As I grew up, I developed an interest in vampires, zombies and my interests branched out to take in paranormal and urban fantasy.